Careers360 Logo

 • The total marks of Physics section is 40 marks.

-• To prepare the GUJCET Physics exam syllabus, candidates should refer to the board text books before considering the reference ones.
+• To prepare for the GUJCET Physics syllabus, candidates should first study the prescribed board textbooks and then refer to additional reference books for better understanding.

-• Solve numerical problems from the chapters like Laws of Motion, Electrostatics, and Current Electricity that have more numerical than theoretical questions.
+• Practice numerical problems from topics such as Laws of Motion, Electrostatics, and Current Electricity, as these chapters usually contain more numerical-based questions than theory-based questions.

-• First cover all the high-weightage topics like Optics, Modern Physics, and Electrostatics.
+• Focus on completing all the important and high-weightage topics first, including Optics, Modern Physics, and Electrostatics.

-• Solve previous year papers to understand the difficulty level of the question paper.
+• Solve previous years’ GUJCET question papers to understand the exam pattern, question types, and the overall difficulty level of the examination.

 Articles